How to Start a Small Fast Food Business in South Africa

 Register Your Fast Food Business in South Africa

-The next thing you need to do is to register and insure your business.
+The next thing you need to do is register and insure your business.
 You need to register your fast food business within 60 days of starting operations.
-You will be required to fill in an IT77 form.
-The form is is available at the SARS offices or website.
+You will be required to fill out an IT77 form.
+The form is available at the SARS offices or website.
 Failure to register your business will cause conflict between you and the authorities.

 You may also want to insure your business against unforeseen occurrences like fires.
 Since your business will be dealing mainly with heating, it is best that you get insurance cover against damages caused by fire.
 Shop around and get the best insurance cover.